YichenWangs/second-yr-talk/source.md

 ???

-What will be entailed in terms of collaboration here, this limited space, and the inclusion of previous work together
+What will be entailed in terms of collaboration here in mixed reality, with large dynamics of information flow, and creativity? this limited space, and the inclusion of previous work together

-agency study and entanglement "plurality"

 What i want to understand, is what were the experiences for performers in computer music, visibility issue or not?
 What are other potential patterns offload in this ecological system? and how we can better support this in mr

+to support awareness,

+agency study and entanglement "plurality"